DIVORCE LAWYER REVIEWS: DO THEY REALLY MAKE A DIFFERENCE TO A LAW FIRM’S BOTTOM LINE?

 Are you reading this post because you googled “divorce lawyer reviews”?
 If so, are you a prospective client or are you a divorce lawyer?

-Which ever group you fit into, it is widely accepted that divorce lawyer reviews can make or break a divorce attorney, whether solo practitioner of part of a law firm.
+Whichever group you fit into, it is widely accepted that divorce lawyer reviews can make or break a divorce attorney, whether solo practitioner of part of a law firm.
 So if you are about to give a review to a lawyer, carefully consider what you say before you put it out there.
 Don’t just say bad things about an attorney to destroy them if they don’t deserve to be defamed.

 How many divorce lawyer reviews makes a successful divorce attorney?
 It is hard to say.
 On average, attorneys strive to have at least 20 good reviews.
 But that is relative.
 If the same attorney has 20 bad reviews, obviously, it cancels out and the attorney will lose prospective clients who are reading those reviews in order to make a decision about hiring legal counsel to represent them in their divorce.
 At the same time, if you are a disgruntled client who is looking to leave a bad review for an attorney, it does help to know if there are others who felt the same way that you do, or whether your experience was an isolated one.